JEF1056/Comp-Scoreboard/README.md

+## THIS SECTION IS 100% outdated.
+DO NOT use this as a use example.
+This will be updated soonish (tm)

 # Installation/Setup
 The current code and setup was tested on Ubuntu 19.01 only, and has been tested on both native Ubuntu and Ubuntu Linux Subsystem for Windows (WSL).